nickytonline/manage.nickyt.live/README.md

-# iamdeveloper.live assets, overlays etc.
+# nickyt.live assets, overlays etc.

 This project is contains assets, overlays and anything else related to the iamdeveloper.live stream.